Ghozayel/Lextale/README.md

 ``` r
 lex()
 ```
-The current argument for this function in this version must be a variable of 0/1, of no more than 600 rows, to return scores for 10 participants.
+The argument for this function in this version must be a variable of 0/1, of no more than 2400 rows, which means that this function can return scores for 40 participants in one lex-click!
-Future work will maximise this function capacity to calculate 40 participants in just one lex click!
+Future work on the function will be on accepting Yes/No in the argument.
+It might as well include categorising the scores into three CEF levels.

 ## Installation